-Natalie Mik (b.
-1984 Duesseldorf, based in Los Angeles) is a Korean-German performer and curator.
+Natalie Mik is a Korean-German performer and writer.

-Mik assesses, collects, organizes and preserves the invisible.
-She creates studies, interventions and archives that examine intangible cultures and non-visual traditions.
-Skeptical towards traditional archival practice, her work is interested in the performative and the post-fetishist potential of the archive.
-The psychophysical existence of the archivist, and the performance of archiving itself are also considered to explore themes of historiography (=writing of history), memory and decolonization.
+Natalie Mik's practice involves the reassessment, collection and preservation of intangible cultures and bodies in relation to ethnic and historical contexts.
+Her practice is also interested in the performative and the post-fetishist potential of the archive.
+The psychophysical existence of the archivist, and the performance of archiving itself are also considered to explore themes of historiography, memory and decolonization.

-Mik's works are realized as writings, spoken words, corporeal movements and remnants from conversations.
-The works decidedly have a non-visual focus as a means to put Euro-normative traditions of artistic production and display up for interrogation.
-With a focus on human interactions and social processes, her work resists institutional and capitalistic modes of art; modes that have overvalued the status of the produced object over the immaterial, rationality over spirituality and the eye over other senses.
+Mik's works are usually realized as words (written or spoken) and bodily movement.
+With a focus on human interactions and social processes, her work seeks to counterbalance Euro-normative modes of artistic production and presentation; modes that have overvalued the status of the object over the immaterial, rationality over spirituality and the eye over other senses.

 Her ongoing projects include Project Embodied, an anti-archive that collects time-sensitive art through the memory of writers; Physical Thinking, a series of sensory and physical studies that examine the potential of the body as a living archive; and Movements, an archive for archetypal and culture-specific movements, gestures and postures.
 She is the co-founder and director of Grab Bag Studio, a community art project space in Long Beach, California.